 The school-based health clinics at Clark and Rosa Parks elementaries provided services for Briarglen, Boevers, Grove, Jefferson, and McAuliffe elementary schools.

-The 6th/7th Grade Center’s Carrera Program, which began at Union in 2011 with 240 sixth graders, followed those students into seventh grade last year while adding another 240 sixth graders.
-Parents showed strong support for the pregnancy prevention initiative, which effectively helps adolescents make good choices while providing financial literacy, lifetime sports classes, art and music programs, and a full array of services--from tutors and mental health counselors, to dental and health care.
+The Carrera Program, which began at Union in 2011 with 240 sixth graders, has expanded into the high school level.
+Parents have shown strong support for the pregnancy prevention initiative, which effectively helps adolescents make good choices while providing financial literacy, lifetime sports classes, art and music programs, and a full array of services--from tutors and mental health counselors, to dental and health care.
 The initiative was funded by a federal grant, the Edna McConnell Clark Foundation, and Tulsa’s George Kaiser Family Foundation.
 The Lobeck Taylor Family Foundation awarded McAuliffe a grant of $160,500 a year for five years for enhancing the community schools philosophy.
 The grant provided students with leadership opportunities, special academic programs, enrichment opportunities, hands-on experiences in the community, mentoring for families, and community events for families to connect with their school and each other.

 Hundreds participated in a free community festival at Hicks Park Community Center as part of a partnership with the City of Tulsa to revitalize the community center for east Tulsa.
 Partnerships included Boy Scouts of America, Southwood Baptist Church, the Community Health Connection, Tulsa City-County Health Department, Clary Sage, the Oklahoma State University Extension Office, Tulsa City-County Library, and Northeastern State University.

-Thanks to one of the district’s newest school partners, First Baptist Church Tulsa, the former PTA Klothes Kloset operation expanded and was housed in the church’s CenterCross location just west of the 6/7th Grade Center.
+Thanks to one of the district’s newest school partners, First Baptist Church Tulsa, the former PTA Klothes Kloset operation expanded and was housed - now called Clothes Closet - in the church’s CenterCross location just west of the 6/7th Grade Center.

 From science labs at every elementary and middle school, to state-of-the-art Biotech and Alternative Energy labs at the High School’s Union Collegiate Academy, the district offered a wide range of STEM opportunities.
 A feature of the new biotechnology class was to allow students to learn how to manipulate cells to test for DNA.
 Engineering was offered for the first time at the 7th grade level, while popularity grew for existing engineering programs in grades 8 through 12.